Westroads Mall: Movie theaters

-JCPenney (177,200 sf) Opened 1968.

-Von Maur (179,000 sf) Opened August 1995.

-Dick's Sporting Goods (84,000 sf) [in old Galyan's Sporting Goods] Opened October 2005.

-AMC Theatres (73,000 sf) [built on old Kilpatrick's-Younkers space] (was Rave Cinemas) Opened November 2008.

-Forever 21 (25,000 sf) Opened December 2012.

-Former anchors

-Kilpatrick's (200,000 sf) Opened November 1967, converted to Younkers 1982.
-Shuttered October 2003.

-Brandeis (80,000 sf) Opened October 1972.
-Converted to Younkers Juniors August 1987.
-Store shuttered and converted to mall space.

-Montgomery Ward (177,600 sf) Opened 1968.
-Shuttered November 1998.
-Rebuilt as The Jones Store.

-The Jones Store (177,600 sf) Opened October 1999.
-Shuttered August 2003.

-Galyan's Sporting Goods (84,000 sf) Opened August 2003.
-Converted to Dick's Sporting Goods October 2005.

-Younkers (177,600 sf) [in former Montgomery Ward/The Jones Store] Opened October 2003, closed 2018.

-2007 shooting
+December 2007 shooting

-On December 5, 2007, 19-year old Robert A. Hawkins entered the Von Maur anchor store with a rifle and opened fire.
+On December 5, 2007, 19-year old Robert Arthur Hawkins entered the Von Maur anchor store with a WASR-10 7.62x39mm semi-automatic rifle and opened fire.
 Nine people were killed, including the gunman, and four others were injured, all within Von Maur.
-The mall reopened on December 8, 2007 with increased security, while Von Maur reopened December 20, 2007.
+The mall reopened on December 8, 2007 with increased security, while Von Maur reopened on December 20, 2007.

 March 2021 shooting

 On March 12, 2021, 21-year old Kenya Jenkins was detained for shoplifting from the J.C.
 Penney store by staff and security.
-Officer Jeffrey Wittstruck from the Omaha Police Department responded and Jenkins allegedly produced a .380 Taurus firearm, shooting Officer Wittstruck four times in the face, head, and shoulder.
+Officer Jeffrey Wittstruck from the Omaha Police Department responded.
+Jenkins produced a .380 ACP Taurus Armas handgun and shot Officer Wittstruck four times in the face, head, and shoulder.
 Jenkins immediately fled the J.C.
 Penney loss prevention office to a vehicle and left the property.
 Officer Joseph Kunza arrived soon after Jenkins fled the scene and, with the help of the Westroads Mall Security staff, gave aid to Wittstruck's gunshot wounds.
-Jenkins was apprehended after fleeing the scene after a high-speed chase on Westbound Interstate 80 that ended outside of Lincoln, NE.
+Jenkins was apprehended after fleeing the scene after a high-speed chase on Westbound Interstate 80 that ended outside of Waverly, Nebraska.
 The .380 Taurus sidearm was located within the vehicle Jenkins had fled in.
 The mall was locked down and cleared by Law Enforcement and Security for a short time while the scene was investigated.
 No shots were fired in the main mall area or any other store.
 Wittstruck survived the shooting and is expected to recover.

 April 2021 shooting

 On April 17, 2021, two individuals exchanged gunfire on the first floor of the mall near the JCPenney store following a confrontation in line at a pretzel stand.
-The men fought, and after 16-year old Makhi Woolridge-Jones drew a gun 21-year old Trequez Swift kicked the gun and fled, he was hit twice in the back and died of his injuries three hours later.
-Swift's compnaion returned fire but did not hit anyone.
+The men fought, and after 16-year old Makhi Woolridge-Jones drew a handgun, 21-year old Trequez Swift kicked the gun and fled, he was hit twice in the back and died of his injuries three hours later.
+Swift's companion returned fire but did not hit anyone.
 Woolridge-Jones was sentenced to a minimum of 35 years in prison after being convicted of second-degree murder.